Encouraging a Lifestyle of Service

-At Fellowship Christian School we are compelled to serve our surrounding community.
-Jesus calls us to live our lives in a way worthy of him.
+At Fellowship we believe Jesus calls us to live our lives in ways that show our love for him.

-It is our hope that through the encouragement, expectations and experiences of service during their years of schooling we will foster, in our students, both a duty and delight in serving others.
+It is our desire that through the encouragement, expectation and experience of service during their years at Fellowship our students will gain a vision of serving others as both a duty and delight throughout their whole lives.

 20 Hours Per Year

 The goal is 20 hours a year.
 10 hours must be completed during school sponsored projects with the remaining 10 hours on the students own time.